Robust Bayesian variable selection with sub-harmonic priors: Introduction

-for $0<\nu<\min_{\bgm} q_{\bgm}=1$.
-In \eqref{BFG:intro}, $\BF^G\gvf(\nu) $ is the Bayes factor for standard Gaussian errors and $R_{\bgm}^2$ and $R_F^2$ are the coefficient of determination under the submodel $\mcM_{\bgm}$ and the full model $\mcM_F$, respectively.
-From \eqref{BF:intro}, the Bayes factor does not depend on the same \sss sampling density.
+with $ \bm{Q}_\bgm=\bm{I}-\bm{X}_\bgm(\bm{X}'_\bgm\bm{X}_\bgm)^{-1}\bm{X}'_\bgm$ and $ \bm{Q}_F=\bm{I}-\bm{X}_F(\bm{X}'_F\bm{X}_F)^{-1}\bm{X}'_F$, which are the coefficient of determination under the submodel $\mcM_{\bgm}$ and the full model $\mcM_F$, respectively.
+From \eqref{BF:intro}, the Bayes factor does not depend on the particular \sss sampling density.
 Hence, even when there is no specific information about the form of the error distribution of each model (other than spherical symmetry), it is not necessary to specify the exact form of the sampling density.
 It suffices to assume it is Gaussian.
 As far as we know, in the area of Bayesian variable selection with shrinkage priors or Zellner's $g$-priors, the sampling density has been assumed to be Gaussian and this kind of robustness result has not yet been studied.
-Originally analogous robustness results were derived by \cite{Maruyama-2003b}, \cite{Maru-Straw-2005} and others in the problem of estimating regression coefficients with the Stein effect and it was this type of result that lead us to search for a similar phenomenon in the context of model selection.
 Note that we use the term ``robustness'' in this sense of distributional robustness over the class of \sss error distributions.
 We specifically are not using the term to indicate a high breakdown point.
-The use of the term ``robustness'' in our sense is however common (if somewhat misleading) in the context of insensitivity to the error distribution in the context of shrinkage literature.
+The use of the term ``robustness'' in our sense is however common (if somewhat misleading) in the context of insensitivity to the error distribution in the shrinkage literature.
 In Section \ref{sec:Laplace}, by use of the Laplace approximation, we approximate the Bayes factor given by \eqref{BF:intro} as $ \BF^G\gvf(\nu)\approx\widetilde{\BF}^G\gvf(\nu)$

 as $n\to\infty$ where

 and $\BF^G\gvf\BIC$ is the BIC based alternative for standard Gaussian errors